 Supervised by the Finnish Parliament, Kela is an independent social security institution with its own administration and finances.
-The parliamentary supervision is exercised by a group of Trustees appointed by Parliament.
+The parliamentary supervision is exercised by a group of Trustees appointed by the Parliament.

 The Trustees approve the financial statements and accounting principles based on the recommendation of the Board of Directors and issue decisions on releasing the Board from liability.
-The Trustees also submit an annual report on their operations to Parliament.
+The Trustees also submit an annual report on their operations to the Parliament.

 Board of Directors